-Diane Cummins is the former Special Advisor to the Governor on State and Local Realignment.
-She officially retired in late 2008 after a distinguished 31-year career in California government, but was brought back to advise the Governor in an area of her particular expertise.
+Diane Cummins served as Special Advisor to the Director of Finance on a wide range of budget and policy issues.
+From January 2011 through 2018, she served as the Special Advisor to Governor Brown on State and Local Realignment and was instrumental in the development and implementation of the 2011 Public Safety Realignment.
+She officially retired in late 2008 after a distinguished 31-year career in California government but was brought back to advise the Governor in an area of her particular expertise.

 Ms. Cummins was a 2008 recipient of the California State Association of Counties Distinguished Service Award and the 2006 Western Center on Law and Poverty Advocacy Award.